 Great news!
-We are pleased to inform you that we have once again been awarded federal funding for two new studies.
-The first study, which we are calling EGDS-NIMH, is funded by the National Institute of Mental Health (NIMH) and aims to examine the interplay between hereditary, prenatal, and parenting influences on mental health outcomes.
-The second study, which we are calling EGDS-Health, is funded by the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) and aims to learn more about the influences of heredity and child rearing on children's physical growth and development.
+We are pleased to inform you that we have been awarded federal funding for another study.
+The study, which we are calling EGDS-Health, is funded by the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) and aims to learn more about the influences of heredity and child rearing on physical growth and development.
 This opportunity to continue our goals could not happen without all the time and support you have given us throughout these past years.
-We hope that you and your family have enjoyed your experience in the studies as much as we have enjoyed working with you.
+We hope that you have enjoyed your experience in the study as much as we have enjoyed working with you.